casework/ontology.caseontology.org/CONTRIBUTE.md

 - Ensure that the paths defined in the systemctl file (`/etc/systemd/system`) are correctly pointing to the router
 - Check the nginx configuration file (`/etc/nginx/sites-enabled/`) to ensure that the pathing to the documentation is correct
 - Ensure that `default` config for nginx is deleted (no longer in `/etc/nginx/sites-enabled/*`)
-- Check that the file actually exists! `tail -f /var/log/nginx/error.log`
+- Check that the requested file actually exists! `tail -f /var/log/nginx/error.log`

 **500** - For any 500 errors, the server may be mis-configured, you can check the following areas to see if there is relevant outputs.
-This is commonly due to `/etc/apache/apache.conf` being mis-configured, or a typo in one of the sites which are enabled.
+This is commonly due to a typo (perhaps an updated path?) in one of the sites which are enabled.

 ```bash
 $ sudo tail -f /var/log/nginx/error.log